 - Less friction and fewer hangups

-On a more personal level, allowing your employees to work more closely with each other can lead to the formation of valuable friendships—both within and outside of the workplace.
+On a more personal level, collaboration can lead to valuable friendships—both within and outside the workplace.
 The better your teammates know each other, the better will be their collective work.
-(And, of course, the fact that they enjoy each other’s company gives them even more reason to stay onboard.)
+And, of course, the fact that they enjoy each other’s company gives them even more reason to stay onboard.

-As we’ve established, all of these things lead to higher levels of employee satisfaction—which, of course, has a major impact on retention.
+As we’ve established, all of these things lead to higher levels of employee satisfaction—which, of course, has a major impact on loyalty.

 Your employees should also feel comfortable communicating upwards whenever necessary.
-Whether it be to gain clarification on certain instructions or to allow them to make their voices heard, creating lines of communication between you and your employees can make them more likely to stay on board.
+Whether it be to clarify certain instructions or make their voices heard; open lines of communication between you and your employees can make them more likely to stay on board.

-Along with opening the door for your employees to reach out to you, you also need to proactively maintain close communication with them.
-The reason being; it’s what the modern employee wants.
+Along with an open-door policy for employees who want to reach out, you also need to proactively and closely communicate with them.
+The reason being: it’s what the modern employee wants.

 Case in point, a study found out that:

-Of course, this only applies to constructive feedback — which is exactly the type of feedback that serves to keep employees loyal to an organization.
+Of course, this only applies to constructive feedback — which is exactly the type of feedback that keeps employees loyal.

-In keeping with what we’ve said throughout this article, the goal is to enable them to work to their highest capacity.
-By providing laser-focused feedback on their performance and efforts, you allow your team members to understand exactly what they’re doing well and where they may need to make improvements.
+Why is this the case?
+By providing laser-focused feedback on their day-to-day performance, you allow your team members to know what they’re doing well and where they need to improve.

-On top of that, providing constructive feedback also serves to provide recognition to your employees on an individual level.
-We’ll talk more about this momentarily, but for now, just know that employees who feel valued are much more likely to remain loyal to your company than those who don’t feel so appreciated.
+On top of that, feedback provides recognition to your employees at a personal level.
+We’ll talk more about this in a moment.
+But for now, just know that employees who feel valued are much more likely to maintain loyalty to the company.

-Piggybacking off of the previous point, you can boost employee loyalty and retain top-performing employees by providing them opportunities to grow in their professional careers.
+Piggybacking off of the previous point, you can boost employee loyalty and retain top performers by giving them opportunities to grow.

-According to LinkedIn’s 2018 Workplace Learning Report, 93% of employees say they would stay with a company that provided ongoing opportunities for growth.
-Conversely, 70% of disloyal employees cite a lack of professional development and career advancement opportunities as a key reason for defecting.
+According to LinkedIn’s 2018 Workplace Learning Report, 93% of employees said they would stay with a company that provided ongoing opportunities for growth.
+Conversely, 70% of employees cite “lack of professional development and career advancement opportunities” as a key reason for defecting.

-Also worth noting, when employees feel like their on-the-job duties are preparing them for career advancement and professional growth, they are 20% more likely to still be with their company at least one more year.
+Also, this is worth noting – when employees feel like their job duties are preparing them for career advancement, they are 20% more likely to still be with their company at least one more year.